Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable3.md

 As you begin to use your Raspberry Pi, you'll need to demonstrate that you can access and use a GPIO as both input and output.
 Your Raspberry Pi should have come with a breadboard, some jumper wires, and some resistors, LEDs, and a rotary encoder for this demonstration.

-**Deliverable:** To demonstrate both input and output functionality, use the guides below to create a Python script that does the following: pressing in on the rotary encoder toggles (meaning button press) an LED on or off.
+**Deliverable:** To demonstrate both input and output functionality, use the guides below to create a Python script that does the following: pressing in on the rotary encoder toggles an LED on or off (meaning once the encoder is pressed and your finger is removed, the LED stays on until you press the encoder again).
 Upload a short video (10 seconds or less) on eLC that shows this in action.

 For both of these you'll need to use the [`pigpio` Python library](http://abyz.me.uk/rpi/pigpio/index.html#Type_3), with its API [Reference](http://abyz.me.uk/rpi/pigpio/python.html) and some [example code](http://abyz.me.uk/rpi/pigpio/examples.html#Python%20code).
 Again, make sure to use a current-limiting resistor when using the GPIO as output if you are not using the PHP (Pi Hat Protector), and enable the [Pull-Up or Pull-Down](https://en.wikipedia.org/wiki/Pull-up_resistor) feature on the pin when using it as input.
 (Note: Make sure to use the `pinout` command in a terminal to check wiring and pin numbers).